srogalsk/bulliownage/README.md

     Otherwise, all of our SASS was written exactly the same as CSS.
 We simply employed the SASS to save some time and organize common themes easier.

+    The SASS file is located in sass/style.scss.
+    The CSS file is located in style/style.css.

 Javascript:
 	We used a little bit a Javascript, not much, to accomplish these goals: